migros/fotoobo/docs/source/usage/inventory.rst

   The password used to login to the FortiManager or FortiAnalyzer device.

+**session_path**

+  Use this option to specify a directory where the session key should be stored.
+The name of the file will be generated from the hostname.
+During login to FortiManager/FortiAnalyzer this session key is used if the file exists.
+  If you omit this option the session key store feature is disabled and every login to FortiManager/FortiClient is done with its username and password.

 **ssl_verify** *bool | string* (optional, default: true)

   Check host SSL certificate (true) or not (false).
 You can also provide a path to a custom